Cloufield/gwaslab/docs/ExtractNovel.md

 ```

 Required (either):

+GWASLab can check with a local files of variants or query GWASCatalog.

 - `known` : `string`, path to local file of reported variants
 - `efo` : `string`, efo id for the target trait, which is used for querying the GWASCatalog.